khantaung07/wtd/README.md

-Gralde is necessary to run this application
+Gradle is necessary to run this application

 Navigate to the /wtd directory and use 'gradle run' to run the application